 In December 2020, we submitted our completed BLA for Vicineum for the treatment of BCG-unresponsive NMIBC to the FDA, which was accepted for filing by the FDA in February 2021.
 The FDA granted Priority Review for the BLA and set a target PDUFA date for a decision on the BLA of August 18, 2021.
 On August 13, 2021, we received a CRL from the FDA indicating that the FDA had determined that it could not approve the BLA for Vicineum in its present form and provided recommendations specific to additional clinical/statistical data and analyses in addition to chemistry, manufacturing and controls ("CMC") issues pertaining to a recent pre-approval inspection and product quality.
 On August 20, 2021, we withdrew our marketing authorization application ("MAA") to the European Medicines Agency (the "EMA") for Vysyneum for the treatment of BCG-unresponsive NMIBC in order to pause our plans to pursue regulatory approval of Vysyneum in the EU until there is more clarity from the FDA on next steps for Vicineum in the United States.
 Vysyneum is the proprietary brand name that was conditionally approved by the EMA for oportuzumab monatox in the EU.
-In October 2021, the EMA issued its Withdrawal Assessment Report reflects the initial assessment and corresponding questions from the EMA and identifies major objections in the areas of quality, good clinical practice, efficacy and safety.
+In October 2021, the EMA issued its Withdrawal Assessment Report relating to our MAA for Vysyneum, as is consistent with the EMA's standard practice when an MAA is withdrawn.
+The EMA Withdrawal Assessment Report reflects the initial assessment and corresponding questions from the EMA and identifies major objections in the areas of quality, good clinical practice, efficacy and safety.